ManageIQ/integration_tests/docs/getting_started.rst

 like to run ``cfme_tests`` on his/her system, here are some tools and tips that should get you started as quickly as possible:

-* ``cfme_tests`` expects an appliance, with an IP visible to machine with ``cfme_tests`` running
+* ``cfme_tests`` expects an appliance, with an IP visible to the machine that runs ``cfme_tests``

-  * If this is not the case (eg. CFME behind NAT, a container, whatever), you have to specify the ``base_url`` in configuration with a port, which is quite obvious, but people tend to forget ``cfme_tests`` also uses SSH and Postgres extensively, therefore you need to have those services accessible and ideally on the expected ports.
-If you don't have them running on the expected ports, you have to specify them manually using ``--port-ssh`` and ``--port-db`` command-line parameters.
+  * If this is not the case (eg. CFME behind NAT, a container, whatever), you MUST specify the ``base_url`` in configuration with a port, which is quite obvious, but people tend to forget ``cfme_tests`` also uses SSH and Postgres extensively, therefore you MUST have those services accessible and ideally on the expected ports.
+If you don't have them running on the expected ports, you MUST specify them manually using ``--port-ssh`` and ``--port-db`` command-line parameters.
+If you run your code outside of ``py.test`` run, you MUST use ``utils.ports`` to override the ports (that is what the command-line parameters do anyway).
+The approach using ``utils.ports`` will be most likely discontinued in the future in favour of merging that functionality inside :py:class:`utils.appliance.IPAppliance` class.
+Everything in the repository touching this functionality will get converted with the merging of the functionality when that happens.

 * ``cfme_tests`` also expects that the appliance it is running against is configured.
-By 'configured', we mean the database is set up and seeded (therefore UI running), database permissions loosened so ``cfme_tests`` can access it and a couple of other fixes.
+Without it it won't work at all!
+By configured, we mean the database is set up and seeded (therefore UI running), database permissions loosened so ``cfme_tests`` can access it and a couple of other fixes.
 Check out :py:meth:`utils.appliance.IPAppliance.configure`, and subsequent method calls.
+  The most common error is that a person tries to execute ``cfme_tests`` code against an appliance that does not have the DB permissions loosened.
+The second place is SSH unavailable, meaning that the appliance is NAT-ed

   * Framework contains code that can be used to configure the appliance exactly as ``cfme_tests`` desires.
 There are two ways of using it: